duplico/tulsa-crime-map/README.md

 That's the command (or its equivalent through scrapyd) that needs to run regularly to update the app's crime data.

+For fire data, it's this command:

+    $ python parse_fire.py

 Then start up the Flask development server on port 5000 with:

     $ python run_web.py